gibbsk12/portfolio/README.md

 # Portfolio

 Welcome to my portfolio page.
 I am a current student at the University of Richmond full-stack bootcamp.
-This page was built with a template from [Start Bootstrap](https://startbootstrap.com/).

 Click to view my portfolio: https://gibbsk12.github.io/portfolio/